nigel-maher/pantone-formula-guide-coated-scraper/README.md

 **This project was a learning exercise only** but may be useful in certain fringe situations.

-If you are offline and your design application does not include the most recent colours from this swatchbook, you can use this script to scrape them for personal use.
+If your design application does not include the most recent colours from this swatchbook, you can use this script to scrape them for personal use.